Wolf3s/xbmc4xbox-python/python/Doc/library/webbrowser.rst

 browser and wait.

 The script :program:`webbrowser` can be used as a command-line interface for the module.
-It accepts a URL as the argument.
+It accepts an URL as the argument.
 It accepts the following optional
 parameters: ``-n`` opens the URL in a new browser window, if possible;
 ``-t`` opens the URL in a new browser page ("tab").
 The options are, naturally, mutually exclusive.
 Usage example::